-Obviously, it will take less light to get a good image in a room with white walls than dark ones.
-Remember, strong amplification of the video signal can only partially compensate for underexposure, although this improves the image quality, the CCD receives too little light from the scene (causing image noise, blurring and ghosting effects).
+It will take less light to get a good image in a room with white walls than dark ones.
+Remember, robust amplification of the video signal can only partially compensate for underexposure.
+Although this improves the image quality, the CCD receives too little light from the scene (causing image noise, blurring, and ghosting effects).

 What to do if the light isn’t enough for filming?

-If the shooting takes place inside a building or outdoors at night, it is likely that there will not be enough light to obtain a high quality image.
-Here are some typical solutions;
+If the shooting takes place inside a building or outdoors at night, likely, there will not be enough light to obtain a high-quality image.
+Here are some typical solutions:

 - Move the subject where there is more light.

-- Open the lens aperture, but this will shorten the depth of field.
+- Increase the lens aperture, but this will shorten the depth of field.